kent0/Tetris/README.md

 Tetris
 ======

 This project is a Java implementation of Tetris.
-I have previously created a Java Tetris, but I decided to re-create a better version from scratch.
+I have previously created a Java Tetris, but I decided to re-create a better version.
 No individual may use or modify any part of the code for profit.

 ## Requirement

-This project can be compiled and run on most systems that is supported by Oracle to install the [Java SE Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-The Instructions to run Tetris is for users of Unix systems.
+This project can be compiled and run on most systems that are supported by Oracle to install the [Java SE Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+The Instructions to run Tetris is provided for users of Unix systems.

 ## Included Files

 ### Main.java

 This is the main file which utilizes other files to run the Tetris game.
-The `main(String[] args)` functions is implemented in this file.
+The `main` function is implemented in this file.

 ### TPanel.java

 This is an extension of JPanel.
-It mainly overrides the paintComponent method to draw the game.
+It mainly overrides the `paintComponent` method to draw the game.
 In addition, it stores a pointer to the same game pointed to by the main function.

 ### Game.java

 This is the model of the Tetris game.
-Actions such as tetromino translation, rotation, line-clearing, and ending game are implemented.
+Actions such as tetromino translation, rotation, line-clearing, score, line, level, and ending of the game are implemented.

 ### Tetromino.java

 Tetromino is the nomenclature for the pieces used in Tetris.
-There are 7 types of tetrominos in the game.
+There are 7 types of tetrominos in the game of Tetris.
+This class provides translational and rotational movements of the tetrominos.

 ## Instructions